IBM/manage-control-device-node-red/README.md

 Copy from flow folder the content of flow.txt into `https://simulate-iot.mybluemix.net/red` after you setup an username/password.
 Paste it under the Menu tab -> Import -> Clipboard and press Import.
 Now ready for `https://YOUR_APP_NAME.mybluemix.net/motor`
 ```

-## Cloudant database will be part of this setup
+## Step 3 - Cloudant database will be part of this setup

 [Live Demo](https://simulate-iot.mybluemix.net/motor)